Harvard-CS145/cs145-21-project1/README.md

 * What is the performance of iperf under FatTree with two core switches, compared with the iperf under FatTree with only one core switch and iperf under Binary Tree?
 (Experiments 1, 2, and 3) Why?
 Please include the screenshots of three iperf throughput results.

 ### Optional experiment (This not extra credit but just for you to have some fun experiments)
-What will happen if you replace the `memcached` with the video application used in Project 0 (i.e.,, running video between `h1` and `h9`)?
+What will happen if you replace the `memcached` with the video application used in Project 0 (i.e., running video between `h1` and `h9`)?
 What would you observe?
 Why?

 ## P4 Network Visualizer for Debugging